Answers to your frequently asked questions

 Yes.
 We always provide clients with a copy of our Property Management Agreement for review.
 Our lease agreement was crafted for us by one of the top landlord attorneys in the state and our property management agreement was written by one of the foremost landlord attorneys in the nation.

-4. Water is shut off to a family of 4 because the owner neglected to pay the bill and went sailing to
+- Water is shut off to a family of 4 because the owner neglected to pay the bill and went sailing to Bermuda

-5. 12 units (fully occupied) where gas was shut off to the building 24 hours after our client closed on the
+- 12 units (fully occupied) where gas was shut off to the building 24 hours after our client closed on the property

-7. Electrical fire in a partially occupied 3 family – property rendered uninhabitable
+- Electrical fire in a partially occupied 3-family – property rendered uninhabitable